 If it had of been compatible then the 5200 would have probably ended up being the most popular console for a number of years.
 But anyway, I digress....

-The 5200's controllers were quite cool at the time.
-They featured an analog joystick and a numeric keypad along with handy buttons allowing the user to start, pause and reset the current game.
+The consoles controllers were quite cool and revolutionary at the time.
+They featured an analog joystick and a numeric keypad, along with handy buttons allowing the user to start, pause and reset the current game.
 These were all useful and practical features that increased the experience for the gamer.

-The 360-degree non-centering joystick was touted as offering more control than the four-position joystick controller that was used with the Atari 2600 - and to be fair it did; the control you had in games was better than it ever had been.
+The 360-degree non-centering joystick was touted as offering more control than the four-position joystick controller that was used with the Atari 2600 - and to be fair it did; the control you had in games was better than it ever had been, to a certain degree.

-The Atari 2600 had been a fine console, but by 1982 it was starting to creak a little, so Atari decided to release a newer and more powerful console.
+The Atari 2600 had been a fine gaming console, but by 1982 it was starting to creak a little.
+Atari took the plunge and decided to release a newer and more powerful console.

 In its prototype stage, the Atari 5200 was originally called the "Atari Video System X - Advanced Video Computer System", and was also codenamed 'Pam' after a female employee at Atari Inc.